itanvir/gradcam/README.md

 ## Grad-CAM implementation ##

-Gradient class activation maps are a visualization technique for deep learning networks.
+Gradient-weighted Class Activation Mapping (Grad-CAM):
+It uses the class-specific gradient information flowing into the final convolutional layer of a CNN to produce a coarse localization map of the important regions in the image.

 See the paper: https://arxiv.org/pdf/1610.02391v1.pdf

-The paper authors torch implementation: https://github.com/ramprs/grad-cam
+The original torch implementation: https://github.com/ramprs/grad-cam

 This code assumes Tensorflow dimension ordering, and uses the VGG16 network in keras.applications by default (the network weights will be downloaded on first use).

 Usage: `python gradcam.py <path_to_image>`

-##### Examples
+##### Example

 'Bald eagle, American eagle, Haliaeetus leucocephalus' (22 in keras)